jackdewinter/pymarkdown/readme.md

   - 518b inside of list and/or block quote
   - links with & and \ with inner link to mine

-## Bugs - Block Quote

-- tests like cov2 with blank before, after, and both for html blocks and other blocks
-- tests like cov2 with multiple lines for block items, like html

 ## Bugs - Block Quote/List Interaction

 - 300 with different list following